rflynn/imgmin/README.txt

 I proceded in this way for a variety of images, producing an interactive image gallery.
-Along with each image version I included several statistical measures available from the image processing library, and a pattern emerged.
+Along with each image version I included several statistical measures available from the image processing library and a pattern emerged.

 Given a high quality original image, apparent visual quality began to diminish noticably when mean pixel error rate exceeded 1.0.